 I know that this one single blog post is not going to assuage all your fears or make them disappear in an instant the way a light bulb can chase away the monsters in our closets.
 I do know that discussing fears in the open is more beneficial than keeping secrets.
 That acknowledging your fears can help you stop flagellating yourself.

-I wanted to share with you the four reasons I wrote this today.
+I wanted to share with you the four reasons we need to talk more about fear:

 One – to assure you that you are not alone.